jase-k/whats_for_dinner/README.md

 Delete Menu Meals
 Fix edit.html to update menu Need a new route

+# Generate Shopping List
+*Generate a new Shopping List if currently not in DB* Populate a Shopping List based on Meal plan for the week.
+*Show what recipes the ingredient is for
 ->
-# Generate Shopping List
-*Generate a new Shopping List if currently not in DB* *Keep Track of what you've gotten and what you need* *Add Your Own items to Shopping List*
+*Keep Track of what you've gotten and what you need* *Add Your Own items to Shopping List*
-Populate a Shopping List based on Meal plan for the week.
 Add Optional Ingredients
 If get a substitute of an ingredient, mark that on the recipe that was substituted (This will need to be a new table) Show (For Dinner on Sat, Oct 14, Recipe: *Recipe.Title*)